zam29/ConsistentEstimation/README.md

 Choose the desired experiment file and type :
 `python3 real_missing_experiments.py`

-# Individual query testing:
+# Individual query testing
 - main.py

 To test specific query, follow the commented example in the `main.py` file the `Multi_UI.py` file  has all the flags in its constructor.
 Pick the desired flag to test within main.py.
 To run:

 `python3 main.py`
-# Model-Based  approach related files :
+# Model-Based  approach related files
 - codeTests/codeAssembler.py
 - aggregateFunctions.py
 - DistributionDriven_Join.py